MartijnPanneels/Cyber3/Chapters/01/Lab01.md

 ### Part 1

-The red machine is configured using the vagrantfile.
+The red machine is configured using a vagrantfile.

 ### Part 2